DV

 What is the difference between O and STAG?

-O (Realty Income Corporation) tracks — with a reit strategy, while STAG (STAG Industrial) tracks — with a reit approach.
-They are issued by — and — respectively.
+O (Realty Income Corporation) is a real estate investment trust, while STAG (STAG Industrial) is a real estate investment trust.
+They are issued by Realty Income and STAG Industrial respectively.

 Can I hold both O and STAG?